-Inflation, depression, innovation, human flourishing – the United States monetary system has played an integral role in each of these issues for centuries.
+Inflation, depression, innovation, human flourishing – the US monetary system has played an integral role in each of these issues for centuries.
 But where did modern money come from?
 How does this inform the future?

 Quantitative Easing allows central banks, such as the U.S. Federal Reserve, to pull the levers of the financial system like never before.
 Is this strategy effective?
 Fair?
 Smart?
 One thing is certain: it is powerful.